Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data

 Assumption A ensures that the factor structure is strong and can be separated from the idiosyncratic errors.
 The requirements that $E\|F_t^0\|^4\le M$ and $\|\Lambda_i^0\|\le M$ ensure that the eigenvectors of the low rank (common) component are sufficiently spread out and play the role analogous to incoherence conditions.
 Positive definiteness of $\Sigma_F$ and $\Sigma_\Lambda$ ensure that each factor has a non-trivial contribution to the low rank component.
-It is possible for A(a.i) to hold but A(a.ii) to fail and vice versa; identification may fail in such cases.
+It is possible for A(a.i) to hold but not A(a.ii) and vice versa, and identification will fail.
 The assumption of distinct eigenvalues is used to separately identify the factors and factor loadings but is not needed to identify the common components.
 Part (b) of Assumption A allows the errors to be weakly correlated both in the time and cross-section dimensions.
 For example, b(ii) requires the sum of autocovariances be bounded, and b(iii) is an analogous assumption for cross-sectional weak dependence.
 Assumption A(vi) assumes weak dependence between the factors and the errors.
 Part (c) is needed for asymptotic distribution of the factor estimates.

-We observe $X$, but not $F^0$ or $\Lambda^0$.
-As $F$ and $\Lambda$ are not separately identifiable.
-Under the normalizations $\frac{F\pr F}{T}=I_r$ and that $\Lambda'\Lambda$ is diagonal\footnote{This began with work in \citet{stock-watson-jasa:02,baing-ecta:02,bai-ecta-03}.}, the method of asymptotic principal components (APC) constructs the factor estimates as
+We observe $X$ but not $F^0$ or $\Lambda^0$, and $F$ and $\Lambda$ are not separately identifiable.
+We use as in \citet{stock-watson-jasa:02,baing-ecta:02,bai-ecta-03} the normalizations $\frac{F\pr F}{T}=I_r$ and $\Lambda'\Lambda$ diagonal.
+The method of asymptotic principal components (APC) then constructs the factor estimates as

 For each $t\in [1,T]$ and for each $i\in[1,N]$, $(\tilde F_t$, $\tilde \Lambda_i)$ consistently estimate $(F_t^0$, $\Lambda^0_i$) up to rotation matrices $H$ and $G$ where

 For generic positive integers $\mathbb N, \mathbb T$, it will be convenient to define